wp-plugins/formidable/readme.txt

 * Added a checkbox to mark fields required
 * Moved the duplicate field option into free version
 * Show the success message even if the form isn't displayed with it
+* Added option to not use dynamic stylesheet loading
 * PRO: Added option to resend email notification and autoresponse
 * PRO: Fixes for editing forms with unique fields
 * PRO: Fixes for editing multi-paged forms with validation errors